Andrew Brayshaw: 2021–2022

-In Round 21, 2021 he was found guilty of making unreasonable eye contact to Jarrod Berry of the Brisbane Lions and was given a one-game suspension.
-Brayshaw challenged the ban at the AFL tribunal but was unsuccessful in getting it downgraded.

-Round one of the 2022 AFL season saw Brayshaw gather a career-high 40 disposals.
-The 2022 season would prove to be a break out season for Brayshaw, in which he played every game and won Fremantle's best and fairest award, the Doig Medal.
+In Round 2 of the 2022 AFL season, Brayshaw recorded career-best numbers in both disposals and kicks, with 40 and 26 respectively.
+The 2022 season would prove to be a break out season for Brayshaw, in which he played every game and won his first best and fairest award, the Doig Medal.
 Brayshaw also earnt his first All-Australian selection, named on the interchange bench of the 2022 All-Australian team.
-Brayshaw's career-best form throughout the season saw him as a front-runner for the Brownlow Medal, and arguably the best two-way midfielder in the competition.
+His career-best form throughout the season saw him as a front-runner for the Brownlow Medal, and arguably the best two-way midfielder in the competition.

-He finished the 2022 Brownlow Medal count, polling equal-fourth with 25 votes.
+He finished the 2022 Brownlow Medal count polling equal-fourth with 25 votes.

 Brayshaw also finished the season with the sixth most disposals in the league, collecting 640 across 22 games.
-Following the 2022 season, Brayshaw was named co-vice-captain of Fremantle alongside Caleb Serong.
+In February 2023, Brayshaw was named co-vice-captain of Fremantle, alongside Caleb Serong.

+Brayshaw during the round 6 2025, AFL match between Melbourne and Fremantle at the MCG.

+2023–2025

-Brayshaw was among Fremantle's best in Round 20 of the 2023 AFL season, during their 7-point win over at Kardinia Park, collecting 28 disposals.
+Brayshaw was one of Fremantle's best in Round 20 of the 2023 AFL season, during their 7-point win over at Kardinia Park, collecting 28 disposals.
 He finished the year as runner-up in Fremantle's best and fairest award, as well as having played every game for the second consecutive season.
-Brayshaw was also second in the league for total disposals with 671 across 23 games, and finishing just four disposals shy of league leader and teammate Caleb Serong.
+He was also second in the league for total disposals with 671 across 23 games, finishing just four disposals shy of league leader and fellow Fremantle co-vice-captain, Caleb Serong.

 Brayshaw was impressive in Fremantle's opening game of the 2024 AFL season against the at Optus Stadium, collecting 32 disposals.
 He again made a significant impact the next week against at Marvel Stadium, collecting 27 disposals, four clearances and kicking a crucial goal in the third quarter.
 Brayshaw collected a game-high 38 disposals and seven tackles against during the Gather Round in Adelaide.
-Brayshaw collected a career-best 41 disposals in round nineteen during Fremantle's 50-point win over the Melbourne Football Club at Optus Stadium.
-He would equal this record one month later during the Dockers narrow loss to the Greater Western Sydney Giants at the Sydney Showground.
+Brayshaw collected a career-best 41 disposals in round 19, in Fremantle's 50-point win over the Melbourne Football Club at Optus Stadium.
+He would equal this record one month later, in the Dockers' narrow loss to the Greater Western Sydney Giants at the Sydney Showground.
 He finished the season having played every game for the third year in a row, and runner-up in Fremantle's best and fairest award.
 He was one of five Fremantle players named in the initial 44-man 2024 All-Australian squad.
 Brayshaw signed a six-year contract extension in March of 2025, tying him to Fremantle until at least 2031.